 In this short video, an employee talks about the occupational opportunity the prison provides:

 Many Louisianans, then, see the harsh sentences and high imprisonment as a price worth paying.
 Says Sheriff Charles McDonald: “I know it sounds crazy and impersonal… but we’re stuck with this jail.
 We can’t walk away.
-We’ve got investors, employees.”Lisa Wade, PhD is a professor at Occidental College.
+We’ve got investors, employees.”Lisa Wade, PhD is an Associate Professor at Tulane University.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+You can follow her on Twitter and Instagram.